Skip to main content

 Water loop carrier screws installation

 6. Remove processor cold plate screws (12x Torx T20 screws per node).
-Follow the screw sequence specified on the processor cold plate label and loosen the screws with a torque screwdriver set to the proper torque.
+Follow the screw sequence specified on the processor cold plate label and loosen the screws with a general screwdriver torque screwdriver.
 Fully loosen each screw; then, proceed to the next screw.

 Note